IUBHistoryHarvest/IUBHistoryHarvest.github.io/_stories/Heather.md

 selecteditems:
  - 2019-03-05-ID0006
  - 2019-03-05-ID0001
+ - 2019-03-05-ID0004
+ - 2019-03-019-ID0006

 categories: [ Practical ]
 ---

 In a society consumed by work and productivity, it’s important to take time to decompress from the pressure of everyday life.
 Many people do this in the form of a hobby or an activity they enjoy.
 Often, people use an article of clothing or an object from their hobby to symbolize a part of themselves.
-As a freshman at IU, I got a scooter to get to my classes quickly and to enjoy my commute.

 ### A Brief History of Hobbies